huynguy-db/arcion-docs/content/docs/targets/target-setup/Snowflake/setup-guide.md

     To connect to Snowflake with basic username and password authentication, you have two options:

-    #### Fetch credentials from AWS Secrets Manager
+    #### Use a secrets management service
-    You can choose to store your username and password in AWS Secrets Manager, and tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).
+    You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).

     #### Specify credentials in plain form
     You can also specify your credentials in plain form in the connection configuration file like the following sample: